-Reported on School Cards: Yes Reported on District Cards: Yes Reported on State Card: Yes Included in Accountability Measure: No
+Reported on School Cards: Yes Reported on District Cards: Yes Reported on State Card: Yes

 Teacher Vacancies Unfilled for More Than Nine Weeks

 This indicator reports the percentage of teaching positions that remain unfilled for more than nine weeks.

 - (1) Determine the number of classroom teacher positions, excluding media specialists and school counselors that remained unfilled by certified teachers under contract for more than nine weeks. - (2) Divide the total by the number of classroom teacher positions, excluding media specialists and school counselors, in the district.